10 MUST-DO Tips Avoid Holiday Weight Gain

 Tip #3: Find an Accountability Buddy.

 If you're motivated and energized right now- keep your momentum going!
-Find a friend to do this with.
+Find family and friends to do this with.

-Declare your intentions to anyone who will listen!
+Declare your healthy living intentions to anyone who will listen!

 Show them the research, give them the proof.
 It can be your neighbor or your cousin half way across the country- or you can get a whole group going to support each other.